Fredegund: Reputation

 Gregory himself was a Gallo-Roman whose family was a part of the senatorial classes, his position within society allowed him to become Bishop of the diocese of Tours.
 The connections he also gained from his senatorial heritage also intertwined him with the likes of King Sigebert, his wife Brunhild, and the Austrasian court which served as a rival kingdom to Neustria.
 In fact, it was King Sigebert I and Brunhilda that were responsible for his appointment to the bishopric of Tours.
 According to the historian, E.T.
-Dailey, these various influences likely served as the reason why he juxtaposed Fredegund and Brunhild together.
+Dailey, these various influences likely served as the reason why he juxtaposed Fredegund and Brunhild in the way he did.
 Familiarity and patronage would result in a close relationship between Gregory and Brunhild, to maintain such a relationship he likely felt he was unable to comment thoroughly on her faults.

 As a result, Gregory of Tours portrays them as political enemies and moral opposites to the point where Brunhild receives almost no criticism within his record while Fredegund is accused of performing witchcraft, sacrilege, and even treason along with her various assassination plots.
 He likely hoped that having such a stark comparison would serve as an endorsement of Brunhild and justify his political relationship with her.
 This lack of criticism becomes suspect when we consider later accounts written by other scholars such as Fredegar who wrote differing interpretations on the reputation of Brunhild.
 After Gregory’s death, Brunhild fell from power and was accused of various regicides which resulted in her being subject to a punitive death.
 These accusations, whether real or fabricated due to court intrigue, show that Brunhild, a contemporary counterpart to Fredegund and equal status to her in queenship, also had internal enemies to contend with.
 The only exception is that because of her relationship with Gregory, Brunhild had a patron that could uphold her reputation.

 Music

 French composers of the late Romantic period dramatized her story in music.
 Ernest Guiraud began composing the opera Frédégonde with a libretto by Louis Gallet but did not finish before his death in 1892; it was then completed by Camille Saint-Saëns and Paul Dukas and premiered in 1895.

 Max d'Ollone received the Prix de Rome in 1897 for his cantata Frédégonde.

-Fredigundis, an opera in three acts by Franz Schmidt, text after Felix Dahn by Bruno Hardt-Warden and Ignaz Michael Welleminsky, was composed 1916–21, and premiered in Berlin in 1922.
+Fredegundis, an opera in three acts by Franz Schmidt, text after Felix Dahn by Bruno Hardt-Warden and Ignaz Michael Welleminsky, was composed 1916–21, and premiered in Berlin in 1922.